Sylvia Plath: The Colossus

+The Colossus and Other Poems was Plath’s first book-length publication, released in October 1960 and in the US in 1962.
+It was the only volume of poetry published during her lifetime.
+While she had previously published many poems in magazines, this was her first bound collection.
+The collection contains 44 poems, including well-known pieces like "The Colossus" and "The Disquieting Muses".
+The Colossus marked her debut in the literary world with a style that was heavily praised for its craft, even if it differed in tone from her later, most famous work.

-By the time Heinemann published her first collection, The Colossus and Other Poems in the UK in late 1960, Plath had been short-listed several times in the Yale Younger Poets book competition and had her work printed in Harper's, The Spectator and The Times Literary Supplement.
+By the time Heinemann published The Colossus and Other Poems in the UK in late 1960, Plath had been short-listed several times in the Yale Younger Poets book competition and had her work printed in Harper's, The Spectator, and The Times Literary Supplement.
 All the poems in The Colossus had been printed in major U.S. and British journals, and she had a contract with The New Yorker.
-It was, however, her 1965 collection Ariel, published posthumously, on which Plath's reputation essentially rests.
+It is, however, her 1965 collection Ariel, published posthumously, on which Plath's reputation essentially rests.
 "Often, her work is singled out for the intense coupling of its violent or disturbed imagery and its playful use of alliteration and rhyme."

 The Colossus received largely positive UK reviews, highlighting Plath's voice as new and strong, individual and American in tone.
 Peter Dickinson at Punch called the collection "a real find" and "exhilarating to read", full of "clean, easy verse".
 Bernard Bergonzi at the Manchester Guardian wrote the book was an "outstanding technical accomplishment" with a "virtuoso quality".
 From the point of publication, she became a presence on the poetry scene.
 The book was published in America in 1962 to less-glowing reviews.
 While her craft was generally praised, her writing was viewed by some critics at the time as more derivative of other poets.

+The Colossus can be seen as an intense, often autobiographical explanation of her personal struggles, including deep mourning for her father, anxieties about marriage and the psychological constraints of being a woman.